fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 ### Surviving Skara Brae

-Okay, here's the bad news: the first few hours of this game are the hardest and most frustrating to get through.
+Okay, now for the bad news: the first few hours of this game are the hardest and most frustrating to get through.

 As 1st level characters, your access to healing is 100% based on gold pieces.
 You won't get your first healing spell until your